Running Gait Analysis & Bike Fit

 Who performs your bike fits?

 Per Kristian Moerk, PT, has been a physical therapist at Wake Forest Baptist Medical Center since 1995.
 He is the Manager and Physical Therapist for the Outpatient/Sports and Spine Physical Therapy Departments at CompRehab Plaza.
 His specialties within the field of PT include Sports Medicine and Sports Performance, running injuries and foot biomechanics, Per Kristian has worked with the Norwegian Track and Field Association as a Team Trainer and PT .He has also been involved with professional soccer as Physical Therapist and Trainer.
 He has extensive knowledge in the foot and foot biomechanics, running injuries, cycling injuries and bike fit, shoe wear and use of custom made orthotics.
 He has done numerous presentations and television appearances on this topic.
 He also serves as a consultant for elite and professional athletes on training and injury prevention.
 He is a certified FIST Bike Fitter.

 Biomechanical Running Gait Analysis

-A biomechanical running analysis is a useful tool in diagnosing the reasons for pain during running.
+A biomechanical running gait analysis is a useful tool in diagnosing the reasons for pain during running.
 A physical therapist will first evaluate potential causes for the client's discomfort.
 The client is filmed from several different angles while walking or running on a treadmill.
 The therapist will watch the client's body movements from the neck down to the feet, looking for abnormalities that may contribute to the problem, or that are caused by the problem.
-Your gait will also be analyzed further using high speed video camera, frame by frame pictures analyzed of the gait, forefoot, rear foot including knee, hip and spine.
+Your running gait analysis will also be analyzed further using high speed video camera, frame by frame pictures analyzed of the gait, forefoot, and rear foot including knee, hip and spine.
 Our Physical Therapists then use the information obtained in the recordings to help them create appropriate gait modification strategies.
 Gait analysis can be used to prevent and diagnose biomechanical issues and improve performance.